-Population growth, rapid urbanization, and climate change are placing tremendous challenges to farming system in Bangladesh.
+Population growth, rapid urbanization, and climate changes are placing tremendous challenges to farming systems in Bangladesh.
 These challenges are intensified by the modulation effects of agro-climatic services on raising crops, livestock and fisheries.
 This added variability makes changes in the agricultural conditions practiced and requires site-specific strategies to mitigate the challenges.
-As agricultural activity is highly sensitive to climate variability, both inter- and intra-seasonal variation in weather/climate impose notable impacts on timing as well as the efficiency of regular agronomic practices, pest & disease management, harvesting and postharvest operations of crops etc. In this context, weather forecasts and climate information can assist farmers to take appropriate remedial measures to avoid or reduce economic losses against stresses as well as take advantage of favorable conditions.
-Forecasts of weather and climate, monitoring and early warning products on rainfall, drought, floods or other calamities when translated into agro-meteorological advisory services, that ultimately could increase the preparedness of farming community.
+As agricultural activity is highly sensitive to climate variability, both inter- and intra-seasonal variation in weather/climate impose notable impacts on timing as well as the efficiency of regular agronomic practices, disease management, harvesting and post-harvest operations of crops.
+In this context, weather forecasts and climate information can assist farmers to take appropriate remedial measures to avoid or reduce economic losses against stresses as well as take advantage of favorable conditions.
+Forecasts of weather and climate, monitoring and early warning products on drought, floods or other calamities when translated into agrometeorological advisory services could increase the preparedness of farming community.
 At the same time, agricultural production systems need to undergo a profound transformation.
 Such a transformation will involve a variety of stakeholders along the agricultural supply chains and at policy levels.
-Food producers will have to adapt their farming techniques in the context of new climate conditions.
+Food producers will have to adapt their farming techniques in the context of changed climatic conditions.
 The promotion of climate-smart agricultural activities and outcomes requires integrating a wide range of concepts, information and practices from different disciplines and stakeholders.
-As such, greater professional knowledge of agricultural climate services is needed amongst farmers, officials, and the research communities in Bangladesh.
-The number and quality of technical and professional personnel in agricultural meteorology are crucial factors since the effectiveness of extension services and their ability to meet farmers' needs and expectations is determined by the competence and qualifications of its staff.
-Therefore, this training manual is specifically designed for the DAE cadre officers /Researchers, who are at the front line of agricultural system changes, to provide with a broad range of information and strategies to achieve climate resilience.
-This manual seeks to increase awareness and understanding of agro-meteorological services and their relevance to build climate-smart approaches to support sustainable productivity in Bangladesh.
-The module provides a summary of the lectures, demonstrations and exercises for cadre officers/researchers in utilizing weather & climate information and forecasts in their daily operations to increase agricultural production, optimize the use of limited resources, and maximize economic benefits for farmers from agro-meteorological advisories.
-In this regard, an MoA entitled "Developing Agricultural Climate Services Training Module" was signed with Sher-e-Bangla Agricultural University under the Component-C: "Agro-Meteorological Information Systems Development Project" of Bangladesh Weather and Climate Services Regional Project, implemented by Department of Agricultural Extension (DAE), Government of the People's Republic of Bangladesh, funded by the World Bank.
+As such, greater professional knowledge on agricultural climate services is needed amongst farmers, officials, and the research communities in Bangladesh.
+The number and quality of technical and professional personnel in agricultural meteorology are crucial factors since the effectiveness of extension services and their ability to meet farmers' needs and expectations is determined by the competence and gualifications of its staff.
+This module provides a summary of the lectures, demonstrations and exercises for Sub Assistant Agriculture Officer (SAAO) who are at the front line of agricultural system changes in utilizing climate information and forecasts in their daily operations to increase agricultural production, optimize the use of limited resources, and maximize economic benefits for farmers from agro-meteorological advisories.
+In this regard, an MoA entitled "Developing Agricultural Climate Services Training Manual" was signed with Sher-e-Bangla Agricultural University under the Component-C: "Agro-Meteorological Information Systems Development Project" of Bangladesh Weather and Climate Services Regional Project, implemented by Department of Agricultural Extension (DAE), Government of the People's Republic of Bangladesh funded by the World Bank.
 The module was developed by the Department of Agronomy, Sher-e-Bangla Agricultural University with implementation support from Practical Action Consulting Bangladesh Ltd. and technical support from Regional Integrated Multi-Hazard Early Warning System for Africa and Asia (RIMES).